-- Over 500 jobs have been created from TOD Fund property development and redevelopment.
+- Over 700 jobs have been created from Denver TOD Fund property development and redevelopment.

 Benefits of the Fund

-The Fund is capitalized at $15 million, but is evolving now to $30 million in total loan capital.
-This revolving loan fund will make capital available to purchase and hold sites for up to five years along current and future rails and high frequency bus corridors.
-The $30 million investment will leverage over $500 million in local economic development activity, serving many economically challenged neighborhoods in Metro Denver with construction and permanent job creation.
+The Denver Fund was capitalized at $15 million, but has now evolved to a $24 million in total loan capital.
+This revolving loan fund will make capital available to purchase and hold sites for up to five years along current and future rails and high-frequency bus corridors across the Denver metro region.
+The $24 million investment will leverage over $500 million in local economic development activity, serving many economically challenged neighborhoods in Metro Denver with construction and permanent job creation.
 The Fund will also directly benefit low-income households that on average spend 60% of their gross income on housing and transportation expenses combined.
 By controlling these expenses and providing access to quality, environmentally-sustainable housing, the TOD Fund will make it possible for families to build wealth and access employment and educational opportunities.
 It will also provide employers with access to an expanded workforce.

 The partnership of government, quasi-governmental organizations, banks, nonprofits and foundations is a critical component of the Denver TOD Fund.
 Enterprise Community Partners, a national nonprofit, assembled the initial $15 million in capital that allowed the Fund to begin operations in 2010.
 City of Denver is the largest single investor, providing $2.5 million in top loss investment.
 ULC committed the initial $1.5 million equity to the Fund and leads the real estate acquisition, management, and disposition of assets for the Fund.
 ULC is a nonprofit organization formed by local business leaders who understood the need to permanently secure real estate assets for community benefit in metro Denver’s urban neighborhoods.
 We partner with other developers to achieve the goals of the TOD Fund to preserve and create affordable housing units.